Combining Facial Videos and Biosignals for Stress Estimation During Driving: Experiments

 \subsection{Classification Metrics}

 All reported results were obtained using 5-fold subject-wise cross-validation to ensure no data leakage between sets.
 Each window was assigned a binary stress label based on the proportion of stressed frames it contained: windows with a stress ratio greater than 0.4 were labeled as stress.
+Binary classification follows the phase-based protocol, whereas continuous prediction would require finer-grained annotations.
 Performance was computed at the window level, and metrics including AUROC, AUPRC, F1, Accuracy, and Balanced Accuracy were averaged across folds.
 For all experiments, subject-wise normalization is applied per cross-validation split: per-feature statistics are estimated exclusively from the training windows of each split and used to normalize the corresponding training, validation, and test data, preventing information leakage across subjects.

 \textbf{Early-Fusion Extensions.} We optimized temporal and training hyperparameters and obtained our strongest visual-only performance using non-overlapping 9\,s windows, dropout $=0.2$, and early stopping within 20 epochs.
 This configuration achieved a mean AUROC of $0.908 \pm 0.015$ and accuracy of $0.841 \pm 0.017$ under 5-fold subject-wise cross-validation (Table~\ref{tab:single_modality_5fold}).
 The visual representation includes expression and pose parameters, their first-order temporal differences, and first order normalization computed from these dynamics, enabling the model to capture stress-induced deviations relative to baseline driving.